You need an Oplane account with at least one threat model and access to a Miro board where you want to visualize your security architecture.

 Browse all workspaces

-- Left panel — A searchable list of all workspaces in your organization, each showing a threat model count.
+Click Browse all to open the full browse modal.
+This view gives you:- Left panel — A searchable list of all workspaces in your organization, each showing a threat model count.

 - Right panel — The threat models within the selected workspace.
 Use the checkboxes to select multiple models for import.